Often the phrase “we need a new website” can strike fear into the heart of home building marketers.

 - Your website doesn't have a content management system (CMS).
 A good CMS gives you or your team to the ability log in and easily update floor plans, communities, homes & models.

 Depending on the number of homes and communities you build, you may also need your website to feed to other major listing sites (like Zillow, NewHomeSource, livabl, etc.).
 Without an automatic feed, you're entering your home listings in multiple places, which is time-intensive, and prone to errors. [> More about improving Builder Data Management here] - You don't have the ability to collect customer contact info.
 This functionality can be as complex as using an online sales team with full-on marketing automation, to a more simplified manual approach by an Online Sales Counselor.
 But at a very basic level, your site should have lead generation capabilities.
-In an ideal world, these leads get flowed directly into your Customer Relationship Management (CRM) system for a seamless handoff from marketing to sales.
-But those solutions can get pricey for smaller builders, in which case a manual entry from website lead into CRM works too.
+In an ideal world, these leads are sent directly into your Customer Relationship Management (CRM) system for a seamless handoff from marketing to sales.
+But those solutions can get pricey for smaller builders, in which case a manual entry of a website lead into the CRM works, too.

 - It doesn't work well on mobile.
 We've passed the threshold where more home builder website visitors are now on phones or tablets than desktop computers.
 Buyers shopping from their mobile devices not only have smaller screens, but they are often looking for different content than people sitting in an office or living room on a laptop.
 Mobile-friendly is now a must-have for home builders (and a mobile-first home builder website strategy is preferred).